 35. Ace Cafe: Since 1938, this cafe's sat by the North Circular, welcoming petrol heads and rock 'n' roll fiends, to indulge in double egg sandwiches, live leather jacketed bands, and endless vintage car and bike meet ups.
 One cool cafe, daddy-o.
 Decent breakfast, too.

 36. Bermondsey Beer Mile: With so many decent craft beer places in such close proximity to each other, it'd be rude not to.
 Just go soon, before it changes too much.

 37. Afternoon tea: Love it or hate it, afternoon tea is big business in London.
 Do it at least once, whether you go traditional at a hotel or department store, or quirky with one of London's themed offerings.
+Take the kids along, or get adventurous with international-themed menus.
 You never know, you might like it.

 38. Columbia Road Flower Market.
 Every Sunday come rain or shine, Columbia Road in the East End is closed to traffic, and flower and plant sellers set up their stalls.
 Despite being around for quite a while, the market draws the crowds every single week.
 Here are some photos of the market — and here's a bit more info about its history.

 39. Smithfield Meat Market: One for the early risers among you — the famous meat market opens at 2am, to allow restaurants to buy their stock for the day ahead, and it's surprisingly lively.
 We chatted to some of the butchers who work there.